twmbx/silhouette/README.md

  A useful quick boilerplate on top of the default laravel auth scaffolding that provides an interface for users to manage their profile.

 ## Requirements
-Basic Laravel 5.4 or 5.5 install.
+Basic install of Laravel 5.4 and up.
 Auth scaffolding & a user to login as.

 ## Install